Skip to navigation

 As is true with any criminal charge, you are presumed innocent until proven guilty.
 The prosecuting attorney bears the burden of proving your guilt beyond a reasonable doubt.

-What Penalties Do I Face if Convicted
+What Penalties Do I Face if Convicted?

 Possible penalties for a contempt conviction in Pennsylvania include fines between $300 and $1,000 and possible incarceration for up to six months, or fines and supervised probation for up to six months.

 You will pay other penalties as well.
-If convicted, you will have a criminal record which has implications for employment, professional licensure, housing, loan availability, and child custody and visitation.
+If convicted, you will have a criminal record that has implications for employment, professional licensure, housing, loan availability, and child custody and visitation.
 Having a criminal record can also take a toll on your personal relationships with family, children, and friends.

-Indirect Criminal Contempt Attorney
+Contact an Indirect Criminal Contempt Lawyer